Planning for Your Next Phase of Work

 As a sense of normalcy begins to return after a year of extreme changes, decisions now need to be made about what the next phase of work will look like for your teams and your company.
 Will you be fully returning to the office?
 Will you leave the office behind and embrace a fully remote workspace?
 Or will you offer your employees the choice to work where they want, building a hybrid workspace with both fully remote and in-office options?

 Whatever choice you make, we offer the features and functionality your team needs to stay safe, connected, and productive.
-This digital guide covers three options for what your next phase of work could look like, as well as the specific tools and features of Zoom that can make them possible.
+This digital ebook covers three options for what your next phase of work could look like, as well as the specific tools and features of Zoom that can make them possible.
 What you choose for your next phase of work hinges on a number of factors unique to your business, your strategy, and your people.

 In this guide, we’ll cover: